I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 Any kind of plant that is started indoors will need to be hardened off before it is planted outdoors.
 Tomatoes are no different.
 Start hardening off your tomato plants about a week before you intend to plant them by:

-- Days 3 through 5 - Sit your plants outside in full shade for 5 hours.
-Then move them into the sun for about a half of an hour each day.
+- Days 3 through 5: Sit your plants outside in full shade for five hours.
+Then move them into the sun for about a half an hour each day.

 Planting Tomatoes in Outside Containers

 Tomato plants will do best when planted one per five gallon or larger container.
 This container needs to have plenty of drainage holes, and be full of a potting soil mix that is full of composted organic materials.
 If you have a favorite bagged soil mix then use it, but if not, the mix that I use on all of my container plants is supplied below.